carlosmertens/algorithms/README.md

 # ALGORITHMS

-Collection of JS algorithms from basic to advance
+Collection of JS algorithms from basic to advance.

+However, this project is more than just a collection of algorithm, it is also a collection of concepts, knowledge, opinion and tips form my favorites teachers.

 ## JavaScript (JS) or ECMAScript standard